bitslip6/bitfire/README.md

 Stop worms, web defacements, malware and other malicious activity on your website.

 * highly efficient filtering runs in <3ms on most servers.
-* Block rate for AWS T2 servers >120 HTTP blocks per second.
+* Block rate for AWS T2 micro servers >120 HTTP blocks per second.
 * Filtering for ALL bot traffic.
 Bot IP address filtering and human javascript verification ensures that all malicious bots are blocked.
 * add multi factor (SMS based) authentication for up to 10 site admins
 * whitelisted MFA users means admins won't have restricted access